Deformable Medical Image Registration with KAN-based Implicit Neural Representations: Materials and Methods

-We adopt the Chebyshev KAN \citep{sidharth2024chebyshev} as architecture of INR.
-This network utilizes Chebyshev polynomials with a fixed grid as basis functions, in contrast of B-splines with an adaptive grid used in the original KAN \citep{liu2024kan}.
-Chebyshev polynomial of the $n^{\text{th}}$ order is defined analytically as
+We adopt the Chebyshev KAN \citep{sidharth2024chebyshev} as the architecture of INR.
+This network utilizes Chebyshev polynomials with a fixed grid as basis functions, in contrast to B-splines with an adaptive grid used in the original KAN \citep{liu2024kan}.
+The Chebyshev polynomial of the $n^{\text{th}}$ order is defined analytically as

 Using this definition, we can perform efficient vectorized computations of $T_n$ values, thus increasing the network's speed in comparison to the original B-spline representation.
-Forward pass through the Chebyshev KAN's layer can be mathematically defined as follows:
+Forward pass through the Chebyshev KAN's layer can be mathematically defined as~follows:

 where $b$ indexes the samples in the data batch, $i$ indexes the input dimension, $o$ indexes the output dimension, and $d$ indexes the polynomial degree.
 Here, $\mathbf{x}$ represents the input tensor, $\mathbf{y}$ the output tensor, $\mathbf{C}$ denotes the tensor of learnable coefficients, and $\mathcal{D} \subset \mathbb{N}_0$ is a finite set of all basis polynomial degrees, which may be shared across layers or vary between them.